When was the last time you truly rested? I don’t mean sitting on the sofa watching TV, or even reading a book, but truly deep restorative rest.

 If you’re feeling tired and foggy-headed, here are some ideas to help you go easy on yourself in these difficult days of lockdown.

 Difficulty falling asleep?
 Frequent night waking?
 Racing thoughts at night?
 Waking too early?
 Ruminating on problems and worries in the middle of the night?
 Chances are you’ve experienced one or more of these at some point in your life, and it’s safe to say you’re not alone.

 You can find lots of articles listing soothing yoga poses to try before bed, and I’ll mention a few here too.
 But one thing that’s often missing is strategies for knowing what sort of yoga you need on any particular night, and based on the particular type of sleep problem you’re experiencing.
 So here are seven tips from me to help you get a better night’s sleep.

 What first comes to mind when you think about your body?

 You’d be forgiven for thinking that yoga is all about making you happy, being positive, and looking on the bright side (well, either that or having a workout, but that’s a topic for another time).
-You might even find yourself thinking you must be doing it wrong if you’re still getting stressed/anxious/sad/angry etc.
+But if yoga isn’t about making you happy, what is it about?

 It’s National Stress Awareness Day on the first Wednesday in November.
-Now, I know we’re all very much aware of stress – we all experience it, to the extent that it’s almost considered normal.
-This makes people reluctant to speak up if they are struggling with stress.
-But there is less awareness about the wider impacts of stress, and what we can do to support ourselves and others to deal with stress in healthy ways.
-So here are my key pointers for how to spot stress and what to do about it.
-Continue reading
+Now, I know we’re all very much aware of stress – but there is less awareness about what the wider impacts of stress can be, and what we can do to support ourselves and others to deal with stress in healthy ways.